The Digital Disconnect: Bridging the Soft Skills Gap in Today’s Workforce Good bad ugly of Social Media

 About the Author

-Garry Kousoulou is a renowned social media expert and youth mentor with nearly two decades of experience in bridging the digital generation gap.
-Since 2004, he has worked with over 1,200 young professionals, helping them navigate the challenges of the modern workplace and develop essential communication skills.
+Garry Kousoulou is a social media expert and youth mentor with nearly 20 years of experience helping digital natives succeed in the modern workplace.
+He has supported over 1,200 young professionals through hands-on coaching, training programs, and communication workshops.